 All hotels have a backdoor or “special way” so the staff can get into the safe in case a guest forgets the code, or loses the key to the safe.
 Some safes may use a master key, others may have a special override code to open the door.
 Either way, when a safe has a way for someone other than you to get in it, your valuables are never 100% safe.

-If a dishonest hotel employee does take something from your hotel safe, it is always going to be hard to prove who exactly stole from the safe during your stay, and hotel management may not always be willing to cooperate, especially in certain countries where management may be the culprits behind the theft.
-Worst of all, without any evidence your travel insurance usually won’t cover your loss.
+If a dishonest hotel employee does take something from your hotel safe, it is always going to be hard to prove who exactly stole from the safe during your stay, and hotel management may not always be willing to cooperate, especially in some foreign countries.
+Worst of all, without any evidence, your travel insurance usually won’t cover your loss.
 Hotel employees know that many people use very simple pass codes—like 1234 or 0000—so they won’t forget them.
-A dishonest hotel employee may be likely to try out these codes making a pass key or override code unnecessary to facilitate the break in, so first piece of advice, make your code a random series of numbers like a birthday, house number etc.
+A dishonest hotel employee may be likely to try out these codes making a passkey or override code unnecessary to facilitate the break-in, so the first piece of advice, make your code a random series of numbers like a birthday, house number etc.

 Here is a video of a dishonest hotel employee who gains access to a hotel room safe and removes only a portion of the money inside so as not raise suspicion.
 It takes place at a hotel in Spain/Canary Islands.
 Very interesting:

-The ultimate way to secure a hotel safe or to turn a dresser drawer or similar into a safe is a new device call a Bloxafe.
-It’s from England and made of metal so it is virtually unbreachable.
-See more hotel room security items here.
+The ultimate way to secure a hotel safe or to turn a dresser drawer or similar into a safe is a BloXsafe.
+It’s ratchet bracket that locks tight and is made of metal so it is virtually unbreachable.